clanfear/CSSS508/Lectures/Week8/CSSS508_week8_strings.md

 str_view(phone_test_examples, area_code_206_pattern)
 ```

+This will generate a small web page in the viewer pane (but not in Markdown docs).
-Just be careful to not load an entire long vector / variable or it may crash RStudio!
+Just be careful to not load an entire long vector / variable or it may crash RStudio
+as it tries to render a massive page!

 How Many Rows Have Non-206 Numbers?
 ====================================================================================